Chromosome Mapping – Visualize Your DNA and Identify the Ancestors Who Passed It On To You

-The following link will open a fantastic 2:07 minute video from Learn.Genetics that explains and illustrates principles of DNA inheritance:
+The following link will open a fantastic 2:07 minute video from Learn.Genetics that explains and illustrates the principles of DNA inheritance:

-Genetic Science Learning Center, “What is Inheritance?,” Learn.Genetics, 1 March 2016, ( https://learn.genetics.utah.edu/content/basics/inheritance : accessed 26 August 2019)
+Genetic Science Learning Center, “What is Inheritance?”
+Learn.Genetics, 1 March 2016, ( https://learn.genetics.utah.edu/content/basics/inheritance : accessed 26 August 2019)

-In the video, different colors represent segments of DNA that was passed down through the generations from the great-grandparents.
+In the video, different colors represent segments of DNA that were passed down through the generations from the great-grandparents.
 Chromosome mapping will help you visualize the segments of your DNA you inherited from your great-grandparents and more distant ancestors.

 1. Figure out how you and one of your DNA matches are related.